rescript-lang/rescript-vscode/README.md

 // Enable (experimental) inlay hints. rescript.settings.inlayHints.enable: true

-// Maximum length for inlay hints.
-Set to null to have an unlimited length. rescript.settings.inlayHints.maxLength: 25
+// Maximum length of character for inlay hints.
+Set to null to have an unlimited length.
+Inlay hints that exceed the maximum length will not be shown rescript.settings.inlayHints.maxLength: 25
 ```